Synthetic Data Quality

 The Data Privacy Score is computed by averaging the scores from Membership Inference Protection and Attribute Inference Protection.
 Towards the top of the report, summary statistics are given showing how well the synthetic data scored within each metric.

-At the end of the report, you can see the breakdown of how these metrics are calculated.
+At the end of the report, you can see the breakdown of how the Membership Inference Protection and Attribute Inference Protection metrics are calculated.

 Following the Privacy Protection Summary section, you’ll see an overview of all the fields in the training data (example below).
 The high-level Field Distribution Stability score is computed by taking the average of the individual Field Distribution Stability scores, shown in the rightmost column below.
 To better understand a field's Distribution Stability score, click on the field name to be taken to a graph comparing the training and synthetic distributions.